Paul had first hand knowledge of political correctess and affirmative action while working for the federal government and also teaching.

 1. Affirmative Action

-In an attempt to level the playing field and give more opportunity for women and other minorities to be hired and promoted, the U.S. federal government initiated an affirmative action policy around the late 1980s.
+In an attempt to level the playing field and give more opportunities for women and other minorities to be hired and promoted, the U.S. federal government initiated an affirmative action policy around the late 1980s.
 According to affirmative action, set quotas for women and minorities must be hired and promoted regardless of their overall ability compared to white men.
 This affirmative action policy was quickly adopted by state governments and schools.
 As the policy applies to schools, for example, medical schools must reserve a certain number of positions in each class for women and minorities regardless of their grade point average or aptitude for medicine compared to white male applicants.

 2. Equal Employment Opportunity with no Discrimination

-Reflecting on the civil rights gains made by Afro-Americans, women, and other minorities in the 60s and 70s, all employers today must show equal opportunity in hiring to all genders, races, ethnic groups, sexual orientations, and disabled people.
+Reflecting on the civil rights gains made by Afro-Americans, women, and other minorities in the 60s and 70s, all employers today must show equal opportunity in hiring all genders, races, ethnic groups, sexual orientations, and disabled people.

 3. Make People Feel Good about Themselves

 One manifestation of this is the new politically correct words we use in referring to ethnic groups, races, jobs, and people with disabilities.
 This is also seen in education.
-When I attended school in the 1950s and 1960s, students received an "F" for a grade which meant failure and not passing.
-Starting in the 70s, the "F" was replaced by an "E", and now in schools in Thailand, students not receiving a passing grade are referred to as those who merely need to improve their work.
+When I attended school in the 1950s and 1960s, students received an "F" for a grade that meant failure and not passing.
+Starting in the 1970s, the "F" was replaced by an "E", and now in schools in Thailand, students not receiving a passing grade are referred to as those who merely need to improve their work.
 No student is "left behind" and everyone moves on through social promotion.
 On talent shows such as "The Voice" and "Thailand's Got Talent," which are copied after the U.S. shows, there are no losing contestants announced.
 Only the winners are announced.

 4. More People Win Than Lose